Less asphalt, more green

 According to the U.S. Environmental Protection Agency, “When rainwater washes over impervious surfaces such as rooftops, parking lots, and roads, it collects and carries pollutants that ultimately flow into waterways.”

-The “park” as proposed will vastly exceed the 20% impervious surface (pavement, buildings, and other improvements) permitted under shoreland zoning standards
+The “park” as proposed will vastly exceed the approx. 37% impervious surface (pavement, buildings, and other improvements) permitted under shoreland zoning standards

-The CDC has warned about the risk of contamination and health problems from splash pads.
-BBHWP still doesn’t have a viable plan for disposal of the wastewater from its splash pad.
+The CDC has warned about the risk of potential contamination and health problems from splash pads.
+BBHWP still doesn’t have a viable plan for disposal of the wastewater from its splash pad and its recently submitted plans still don’t show it connecting the splash pad to the sewer, as DHHS has required.

 BBHWP has proposed a new parking lot in the shoreland zone, when it has ample room to move the pavement (and all its environmental harms) away from the Harbor.